olaanalyst/Superstore-Products-Report/README.md

 # superstore.sales
 **project Description**
- This project focus on Exploratory Data Analysis (EDA) on superstore.sales, This data is obtained from kaggle.com
+ This project focus on Exploratory Data Analysis (EDA) on superstore.sales, **Data Source**
+ The data used in this project was obtained from kaggle.com